Ridreb05/DataAuthProject/README.md

 **Dashboard:**

-- A connection status pill (connecting / connected / reconnecting /
-  disconnected) reflects SignalR's real connection state, including automatic reconnect attempts if the connection drops.
-- KPI cards show row count, column count, and the signed-in role at a glance.
-- The table is sortable (click a column header) and has a client-side search box — both operate only on rows/columns the server already sent; neither can reveal anything the server withheld.
-- **Admins** get an extra "Reload access policies" button that calls `POST /admin/reload-policies` with the current access token and immediately re-requests data, so a rule change is visible in the same screen without a manual `curl` call.
 - The page proactively calls `POST /auth/refresh` in the background (roughly a minute before the access token expires) to keep the session alive without asking for the password again — including